BakDavid/number-project-test/README.md

   * By hovering over the Test1, Test2, Test3 links we can see the tooltip for the tests.
   * If the input field is filled with the number and we click the button, then it should show the result for it.

+# Time the project took to develop it
+  This project took me around 2-3 hours to fulfill.

 # Technologies used

 For the sake of simplicity I used: